Ostralyan/flood-fill/README.md

 go to `http://localhost:3000`

 ## Using a recursive algorithm
-In this approach we mark all the squares that we've visited using depth first search so if we ever visit the square again we'll know to skip it.
+In this approach we mark all the squares that we've visited using depth first search so if we visit the square again we'll know to skip it.

 ```javascript
   floodFillRecursive(i, j) {